adamburgert/BlackScholesNN/README.md

-This repo was created for my project for the Tutored Research Project part 1.
+This repo was created for my project for the Tutored Research Project

 Option pricing using Artificial Neural Networks.